ChurchApps/LessonsApi/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Dev Notes
+For uploaded files to show up when developing locally run `mklink /D content ..\LessonsApp\public\content` to create a virtual link on Windows.